henrrrik/henrrrik.github.com/_posts/2012-02-20-deploying-with-rbenv-and-capistrano.md

 load Gem.bin_path('bundler', 'bundle', version)
 {% endhighlight %}

-Since the `.profile` `PATH` settings we added earlier won't get run by Capistrano we need to add our rbenv paths to our `deploy.rb`.
+Since the `.profile` `PATH` settings we added earlier won't get run by Capistrano we need to add the rbenv paths to our `deploy.rb`.
-Note we add the `shims` folder directly here instead of running `rbenv init -`.
+Note that we add the `shims` folder directly here instead of running `rbenv init -`.
 It's easier and autocomplete is wasted on Capistrano.

 {% highlight ruby %}
 set :default_environment, {